 A Brighton city break is as satisfying as a cartonful of chips while sat on its — pebbly but scenic — beach.
-It’s a day-trip distance from London (just an hour by train), combines seaside kitsch with cosmopolitan shopping and dining, and has creative cachet thanks to its renowned arts college and vibrant LGBTQ+ scene.
+At just an hour by train, it’s the perfect distance for a quick weekend away from London.
+It combines seaside kitsch with cosmopolitan shopping and dining, and has creative cachet thanks to its renowned arts college and vibrant LGBTQ+ scene.

 It’s gone from fishing village to Victorian wellness escape to a place that always feels party-ready.
 And, in typically inclusive style, everyone will find some fun here.
 Follow our guide to 48 hours in Brighton and get caught up in its colourful jubilance…